hanabi1224/bevy_assets_bundler/README.md

 ## Disclaimer

-The encryption mechnism this library provides does not protect your assets from **ALL** kinds of reverse engineering as long as the game executable and the assets bundle are distributed to end user.
+The encryption mechnism this library provides does not protect your assets from **ALL** kinds of reverse engineering as long as the game executable and the assets bundle are distributed to end users.

 ## [License](https://github.com/hanabi1224/bevy_assets_bundler/blob/main/LICENSE)